 This course will focus on the family as a social institution.
-It will provide a historical and multi-cultural overview of the family, as well as address the many issues facing and redefining the modern family.
+It will provide a historical and multi-cultural overview of movements which work for a change in stereotyped sex the family, as well as address the many issues facing and redefining the modern family.
 Throughout the duration of the course, students will examine the relationship between social inequality and the family with a particular focus on gender inequality, the current parameters of family roles, and the impact of social class, race, and ethnicity.
 Crosslisted with FSCD 2403.
-Prerequisite: SOC 1113.
+Prerequisites: ENGL 1113 and SOC 1113.